 What is an Apostille?

-An apostille is a certification issued by a designated authority to verify the authenticity of a document’s origin and the signature of the issuer.
+An is a certification issued by a designated authority to verify the authenticity of a document’s origin and the signature of the issuer.
 It is used for documents that need to be recognized and accepted in foreign countries, particularly those that are party to the Hague Convention.
 This process simplifies the legalization of documents across international borders and is required for documents such as birth certificates, marriage licenses, diplomas, and powers of attorney.

 Why Does Spain Require an Apostille for Visas?